 (4) investigate any other matter.

-(b) The court may set aside a default judgment under subsection (b) of K.S.A.
-60-260 and K.S.A.
-60-309, and amendments thereto.
+(b) Setting aside a default judgment.
+The court may set aside a final default judgment under K.S.A.
+60-260(b) and 60-309, and amendments thereto.

-(c) A default judgment may be entered against the state, its officers or its agencies only if the claimant establishes a claim or right to relief by evidence that satisfies the court.
+(c) Judgment against the state.
+A default judgment may be entered against the state, its officers or its agencies only if the claimant establishes a claim or right to relief by evidence that satisfies the court.

 60-268.
 Forms